pranjultiwari/The_PIG_game/README.md

 # The_PIG_game
 <h2>
-This is a two player game on a webpage.
+This is a two player dice game on a webpage.
 </h2>

 <br>
 ---------in process---------